 Black-throated rainbow skink

-**Yet to do a comprehensive survey of our lizard fauna.
+**We are yet to do a comprehensive survey of our lizard fauna.
 Click on the link below to download our species list:

 Click here to go to the other animal pages on our website (or use the tabs above under Nature-Fauna):